 Most of the lake margins still have large beds of emergent species, with up to 100 m wide beds on the eastern margin associated with islands in this area.
 The dominant emergent is Eleocharis sphacelata growing from the lake margin to 2.6 m depth, with other species including Apodasmia similis, Baumea articulata, B. arthrophylla and Schoenoplectus tabernaemontani all common.
 One small clump of the invasive alien Iris pseudacorus was removed in 2007.
-The nationally threatened fern Cyclosorus interruptus, was reported from the marginal vegetation for the first time in 2007.
+The nationally threatened fern Cyclosorus interruptus was reported from the marginal vegetation for the first time in 2007.
+The invasive alligator weed (Alternanthera philoxeroides) was noted for the first time in 2012.